lrplaceres/lrplaceres/README.md

 ## ¡Hello! 👋 I'm Lazaro Placeres 👋

-Web Developer | Specialist in React, TypeScript, and Python
+Web Developer | Specialist in React, TypeScript, PHP and Python

 ## About Me
 - 🌱 Currently working as a full-stack developer.